The Multiplying Power of God's Unfailing Love

 by Javier Batista on December 9th, 2025

 To grow older in the Lord, in the family of faith is a beautiful thing.
 God walks with us and carries us through each step of the way.
-Isaiah 46:3-4 says: Listen to me, you descendants of Jacob, all the remnant of the people of Israel,
+Isaiah 46:3-4 says:

-you whom I have upheld since your birth, and have carried since you were born.
 Even to your old age and gray hairs, I am he, I am he who will sustain you.

 I have made you and I will carry you; I will sustain you and I will rescue you.
 Read More